 Winter Weather Tips

-- Never use natural gas appliances, such as the burners on a stove or oven to heat your home.
+- Never use natural gas appliances, such as ovens or the burners on a stove, to heat your homes or businesses.

-- To ensure the safe, proper operation of natural gas appliances, such as a furnace and water heater, and to prevent a potentially hazardous buildup of carbon monoxide within your home, ensure that outdoor vent openings and air intakes are not obstructed by snow or ice.
+- To ensure the safe, proper operation of natural gas appliances, such as a furnace or water heater, and to prevent the potentially hazardous buildup of carbon monoxide within your home or business, ensure that outdoor vent openings and air intakes are not obstructed by snow or ice.

-- If you suspect carbon monoxide is present in your home, immediately leave the area and call 911 from a safe location.
+- If you smell natural gas or suspect carbon monoxide is present in your home or business, immediately leave the area and call 9-1-1 or our emergency number (1-866-643-4170) from a safe location.

 - Seek medical attention immediately if anyone in your home or business experiences possible symptoms of carbon monoxide poisoning, which include headache, dizziness, fatigue, nausea and vomiting.